mikeizbicki/cmc-csci040/project_05_twitter_clone/README.md

 1. Support switching the language of your interface.
    You must have at least 3 different languages that can be selected.

-1. Use the `flask-login` package and password hashing (as described in the [Flask Mega-Tutorial Section V](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-v-user-logins)) to make your login system more secure.

-The following tasks are worth 9 points of extra credit:

 1. Allow Markdown formatting in your messages.

    > **HINT:**
-   >
    > You can use your hw1 to convert the markdown message into the html that will be displayed.

    > **HINT:**
-   >
-   > This task is easy to combine with the URL 3 point optional task for a total of 12 points.
+   > This task is easy to combine with the URL 3 point optional task.

-   > **NOTE:**
+The following tasks are worth 9 points of extra credit:

+1. Use Javascript to dynamically create/edit/remove posts without refreshing the webpage.

+    Your FastAPI server should serve JSON endpoints for all of the tasks.
+    Then you should have JavaScript code that modifies the DOM without actually refreshing the webpage.
+    We won't be covering how to do this in Javascript, so you'll have to research this yourself.

+1. Create a special AI user account.
+    Whenever a message @mentions this user account, the AI will automatically reply to this message.
+    The reply should use an LLM and the behavior should be similar to @grok on X.

-   >
+    > **HINT:**
-   > In order to get credit,
-   > you need to ensure that your code does not have an [HTML injection](https://www.softwaretestinghelp.com/html-injection-tutorial/) or vulnerability.
-   > You can find a discussion of how to safely pass HTML into Jinja2 variables [on stackoverflow](https://stackoverflow.com/questions/3206344/passing-html-to-template-using-flask-jinja2).
-   > I personally recommend using the [bleach](https://bleach.readthedocs.io/en/latest/index.html) library,
-   > but you're welcome to use whichever technique makes sense to you.
+    > This is a good task to combine with the "reply" extra credit task worth 6 points.